-As companies, like K2 Analytics, proceed to spend in content marketing and marketing metrics such as Google Analytics, several are facing with the job of determining its influence on their business’s traffic.
-One thing is for certain; these marketers are left questioning each other one question: is it possible to measure content marketing’s effectiveness?
+As companies proceed to spend money on content marketing and marketing tools such as Google Analytics, several are faced with the job of determining it’s performance on their business’s traffic.
+The digital marketing world is left with one question: is it possible to measure content marketing’s effectiveness?

-Page views show marketers which pages and how many of them are getting traction.
+Page impressions show marketers which pages and how many of them are getting traction.
 Additionally, it helps identify which posts are performing better than others.
-These information help writers produce valuable content for their readers.
+This information helps writers produce valuable content for their readers.

 Bounce rate is getting the measure from two clicks which are the entry and exit click.
 If the click happens on the same page, that is regarded as a “bounce” solely because the user didn’t explore your site by clicking on other links.